Franzl Lang

 Franz "Franzl" Lang (28 December 1930 – 6 December 2015), known as the Yodel King (Jodlerkönig), was an alpine yodeller from Bavaria, Germany.

-Lang's genre is German folk music; he typically sang in the Bavarian dialect of the rural Alpine regions.
+Lang's genre was German folk music; and he typically sang in the Bavarian dialect of the rural Alpine regions.

 Career

 Raised in Munich, Lang trained as a toolmaker.
 He started playing his trademark accordion at the age of nine.
 His greatest hit was his 1968 recording of Karl Ganzer's composition "Das Kufsteiner Lied".
-Throughout the 1970s, he was a permanent feature of musical variety shows on West German television, especially on the ZDF program Lustige Musikanten.
+Throughout the 1970s, he was a fixture on musical variety shows on West German television, especially on the ZDF program Lustige Musikanten.

 Lang sold more than 10 million recordings, and earned 20 gold records and one platinum record within the German recording industry.

 On his 70th birthday, he performed for the final time.

-Personal life & death
+Personal life

 He was married to his wife Johanna since 1954; he had one son (Franz Herbert Lang, 1966–1995) and one daughter (Christl).
 He died at a Munich nursing home on 6 December 2015 from Multiple organ dysfunction syndrome.
-On January 11, 2016, he was buried in Munich Waldfriedhof, a forest cemetery, with multiple dedications from his family and friends.
+On 11 January 2016 he was buried in Munich Waldfriedhof, a forest cemetery, with multiple dedications from his family and friends.